 Teams, along with the comprehensive suite of Microsoft 365 security and compliance offerings, provides a corporate digital communication channel for financial services institutions to effectively conduct business and comply with regulations.
 The remainder of this article describes how Microsoft 365 built-in capabilities for records management, information protection, information barriers, and supervisory control gives Teams a robust toolset to help meet these regulatory obligations.

 Protecting access to customer information, financial documents, and applications begins with strongly securing user identities.
 This requires a secure platform for the enterprise to store and manage identities, providing a trusted means of authentication, and dynamically controlling access to those applications.

 As employees work, they may move from application to application or between multiple locations and devices.
 Access to data must be authenticated at each step along the way.
 The authentication process has to support a strong protocol and multiple factors of authentication (such as one-time SMS pass code, authenticator app, and certificate) to ensure that identities aren't compromised.
 Enforcing risk-based access policies is critical to protecting financial data and applications from insider threats, inadvertent data leaks, and data exfiltration.

-Azure AD Multi-Factor Authentication (MFA) is built into the platform and provides an additional proof of authentication to help confirm user identity when they access sensitive financial data and applications.
+Microsoft Entra multifactor authentication (MFA) is built into the platform and provides an additional proof of authentication to help confirm user identity when they access sensitive financial data and applications.
 Azure MFA requires at least two forms of authentication, such as a password plus a known mobile device.
 It supports several second-factor authentication options, including: